michaelperel/dev-container/README.md

 ```

 # Building From Scratch
-* By default, the container runs as a nonroot user with UID and GID = 1000.
+* By default, the container runs as a nonroot user (as a sudoer) with UID and GID = 1000.
 This user exists
 so that if you map a volume, file permissions will not be root.
 On MacOS, you do not need
 to change these values.
 On Linux, if you are not using the first user on your
 machine, you should change these values to match your current